kangaroo_title

 These cool plush toy kangaroos are in the Outback at Animals N More.

 G'day mate!
-The kangaroo stuffed animals shown here include Sydney the Aurora Kangaroo stuffed animal, real_kangarooa Webkinz Kangaroo from Ganz, a Wild Republic Cuddlekins Kangaroo stuffed animal in two sizes.
+The kangaroo stuffed animals shown here include Sydney the Aurora Kangaroo stuffed animal, real_kangarooa Wild Republic Cuddlekins Kangaroo stuffed animal in two sizes.
 You can also see a Wild Republic Kangaroo Rat.
 Pouch the Ty Beanie Buddy Kangaroo.
 Adelaide the Boyds Kangaroo and Joey and a little Kangaroo Magnet.
 You can find some of these kangaroo stuffed animals in our sponsor's online gift shop, plus facts and information about Kangaroos right here in the Animals N More Outback.

 Kangaroos owe their name to Captain James Cook, a famous English explorer.
 Captain Cook is credited with asking some Australian aborigines what these strange creatures were and they replied "kangaroo," which means, "I do not know."
 And they've been called kangaroo ever since.